msa-em/cell-browser/20_moxGFPmuNS.md

 Data was converted to 8-bit TIF, stitched, then converted to DZI format, hosted on Github Pages, and is viewed with OpenSeadragon.
 :::

-### Recording the formation of moxGFP::μNS condensates
+### Recording the formation of moxGFP::μNS condensates.

+Published data was converted to OME-Zarr for visualization as interactive microscopy maps [@doi:10.1091/mbc.E24-01-0013].
+CV-1 cells expressing moxGFP::μNS were imaged live at 4-5 hours post-transfection to monitor the nucleation of nascent factories at ~5 minute intervals.

 ::::{grid} 2 2 2 2
 :::{any:bundle} https://LadInTheLab.github.io/microATLAS-widget/widget.js